 Hong Kong has one of the most impressive skylines in the world – the high density of skyscrapers, squashed in between the mountains of Hong Kong island and Victoria Harbour, is simply mind-boggling.
-On one of my visits, I spent a day going from place to place to view the skyline from various vantage points.
-Here are my recommendations of where to get the best views of the Hong Kong skyline:
+On one of my visits, I spent a day going from place to place to for panoramic views of Hong Kong from various vantage points.
+Here are my recommendations of where to get the best Hong Kong views:

 International Financial Centre 2